 Also, if your store has a bulk section, take advantage of that.
-This allows you to buy items like grains, flours, nuts, and seeds in the amounts that you need.
+This allows you to buy items like grains, flour, nuts, and seeds in the amounts that you need.
 If you only need a little for one recipe, you don’t have to waste money or food on a whole container.
 If you do need a lot, bulk options usually are cheaper than the regular choices.
-Just make sure to double check, so you aren’t spending more than you want.
+Just make sure to double-check, so you aren’t spending more than you want.

 5. Shop With The Dirty Dozen